The Umbrella Academy (TV series): Visual effects

 Visual effects for the series are handled by SpinVFX, Weta Digital, Folks VFX, Soho VFX, Pixomondo, Deluxe VFX, Digital Film Tree, BOT VFX, Studio 8, Exceptional Minds and MARZ.

-VFX supervisor Everet Burrell confirmed that he used traditional art techniques for early concept art and referenced great actors with iconic faces.
+VFX supervisor Everet Burrell used traditional art techniques for early concept art and referenced great actors with iconic faces.
 Burrell called Weta Digital, who previously worked for the rebooted Planet of the Apes series, to develop the visual effects for the character of Pogo.
 Ken Hall provided the motion capture for Pogo using a gray suit to later make additions to his captures to create the CGI of the chimpanzee, with Adam Godley making the facial expressions and voice acting of the character.

 SpinVFX confirmed that they delivered at least 563 shots for the series.
 To make the effects of the show, the team required a series of complex effect simulations, creature development, and massive destructions.

 For the effects of Number Five jumping through time and space, Burrell wanted to make the effects look organic, and liquidy, representing how much time and the world bends around him when he jumps, and how quick it should be.
 For these effects, he used more than 30 frames in the first episodes, however with the progress of the series, this reduced to only 10 frames.
 To that footage, the team iterated on several kinds of spatial jump effects, all the way from heavy distortion to subtler images.
 The visual effects team started with some R&D tests.
 At the end, the final effect, called the "jelly vision", was used to make the series, with Burrell expressing: "as if you're pushing your hand through a jelly membrane, just for a few seconds, and then it pops.
 It's really, really subtle, but you get a little bit of texture, you get a little bit of striations, almost like the universe is bending as he does his spatial jumps."